ease/rss-feed-reader/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Production build - Testing PWA
 Run `ng build --prod` then go to /dist/rss-feed-reader and run `ng serve` to be able to test PWA functionality.
 Navigate to `http://localhost:4200/`.

 ## Code scaffolding